 Nevertheless, women persist in being funny—and so they should, whatever studies show.
 What studies mostly show is that women can be criticized however they behave, particularly in the workplace.
 And if the critics are never going to like what you do, you might as well just do what you like.

-*I haven’t linked to Green’s study, ‘Magnolias grow in dirt’, because the source isn’t available if you’re searching from a location in the EU–but it’s discussed in this generally useful review of 20th century gender and humour research.
+*Green’s study is discussed in this generally useful review of 20th century gender and humour research.